MechanisM/wagtailplus/README.rst

 Wagtail Plus is a collection of add-ons for `Wagtail CMS <https://github.com/torchbox/wagtail>`_, featuring:

 * Link (external and email) storage and management, fully integrated with page editor
-* Contact storage and management
+* Event storage and management, including support for pattern-based repeating events
 * GeoDjango-enabled address storage and management (defaults to standard classes if :code:`django.contrib.gis` is not installed)
-* Event storage and management, including support for pattern-based repeating events
+* Simple contact storage and management

 Installation
 ~~~~~~~~~~~~